 This multivitamin is vegetarian, with nutrients coming from a blend of fruits, vegetables, mushrooms and sprouts.

 When it comes to multivitamins for women, this one is a win, with 1,000 IU of vitamin D and a small amount of iron.
-You'll just need to ensure you're getting additional iron in your diet (if you haven't hit menopause yet), and you'll have to get calcium, potassium and magnesium from whole foods to round out your nutrient intake throughout the day.
-(This can be done by drinking milk, which gives you calcium, potassium and magnesium.)
+You'll just need to ensure you're getting additional iron in your diet (if you haven't hit menopause yet), and you'll have to get calcium, potassium and magnesium from whole foods (like cow's milk) to round out your nutrient intake throughout the day.

-Vitamin Shoppe adheres to CGMPs set by the FDA, so that should give you confidence in choosing this brand.
+Vitamin Shoppe adheres to good manufacturing practices (CGMPs) set by the FDA, so that should give you confidence in choosing this brand.

 The customer reviews rave about the great taste, but make sure you keep it in the refrigerator for best quality.